 Network Membership is available to Farm to Institution practitioners, farmers, suppliers, advocates, supporters and researchers.

-The Michigan Farm to Institution Network is co-coordinated by the Ecology Center and the Michigan State University Center for Regional Food Systems.
+The Michigan Farm to Institution Network is coordinated by the Michigan State University Center for Regional Food Systems.

-- Colleen Matts, Co-Lead, MSU Center for Regional Food Systems (CRFS)
+- Colleen Matts, Coordinator, MSU Center for Regional Food Systems (CRFS)

 - Kathryn Colasanti, Impacts Subcommittee Chair, MSU CRFS